-The City of Banning works closely with the City of Beaumont to provide a seamless transit system for the residents of Banning, Beaumont, and the unincorporated areas of Cabazon, Cherry Valley, and the commercial area of the Morongo Band of Mission Indians reservation.
+They city of Banning, branded as Banning Connect, works closely with the City of Beaumont to provide a seamless transit system for the residents of Banning, Beaumont, and the unincorporated areas of Cabazon, Cherry Valley, and the commercial area of the Morongo Band of Mission Indians reservation.
 The current transit system comprises four fixed routes and a Dial-a-Ride system for seniors and persons with disabilities.
 Banning provides transfer opportunities with RTA and Beaumont Transit.